 Indiana crowds are polite.
 They will let you perform if you let them keep their space.
 The U shape gives both.

-The drive-thru fortress is common on Indiana interstates
+The drive-thru fortress

-Northwest Indiana is loud; central Indiana is steady
+Northwest is loud, central is steady

 - Short physical opener.